selfrefactor/rambda/.github/README.md

 ```

 Helper to merge all calculated TypeScript definitions into one definition.
-It returns its input and it is intended to be used as last method inside `R.piped` chain.
+It returns its input and it is intended to be used as last method inside `R.pipe` chain.

 <details>